 Chapter 13:

-One of the biggest benefits of having grouped up with the three former soldiers was that they now had someone to pull the cart that had been left behind.
+One of the benefits to having grouped up with the three former soldiers was that they now had someone to pull the cart that had been left behind.

-Until now no one had ever made her wellbeing into something important.
+Until now no one had ever made her well being a priority so earnestly.

 “No!
 I’m just letting Rune fuss until he forgets,” she lied.

-“The Fated Quarter?”
+“The Fated Quartet?”
 Sahaela asked curiously, Midori snapped her fingers and pointed at her.

-“Yeah!
-That.
-It’s only because of them that Rune does…” Sahaela had started laughing, “what?
+“Yeah that!
+It’s only because of them that Rune does…” Sahaela suddenly started laughing, “what?
 What!?”

 “My dearest, the Fated Quartet are very real, but they also do not dictate the true path of one’s destiny.
-They show a path, it is up to that person to pursue it or pursue a different path.”
+They merely show a path, it is up to that person to pursue it or carve a different path.”

-“Wait, but that’s…that’s just choosing your own future…that’s not…” Her face flushed further and Sahaela erupted into a melodious laugh.
+“Wait, but that’s…that’s just choosing your own future…that’s not…” Her face flushed even further and Sahaela erupted into a melodious bout of laughter.

 “What are you two laughing about?”
-Rune said while looking over his shoulder.
+Rune asked while looking over his shoulder.
 He’d offered to help pull the cart as well so they could work in teams of two.

 “Now...are you ready to learn the beginnings of magick, Midori?”